ralna/GALAHAD/doc/Python/sbls_intro.rst

 and

-  H. S. Dollar, N. I. M. Gould, W. H. A. Schilders and A. J. Wathen ``On iterative methods and implicit-factorization preconditioners for regularized saddle-point systems''.
+  H. S. Dollar, N. I. M. Gould, W. H. A. Schilders and A. J. Wathen ''On iterative methods and implicit-factorization preconditioners for regularized saddle-point systems''.
   *SIAM Journal on Matrix Analysis and Applications* **28(1)** (2006) 170--189.